norb1x/SECURE-VPN-Raspberrypi/README.md

 Always keep your Raspberry Pi updated for security patches.

-## License
-This project is for educational purposes.
-Use at your own risk.

 ## Client Configuration Example
 Replace placeholders with your actual server IP and certificates before use: